Feed Planning and Purchasing

-Some quick number crunching can give you a much clearer idea whether you are buying good quality and good value feed.
+Knowing whether feed is good value for money is critical before paying for it.
+Some quick number crunching can give farmers a much clearer idea on whether they are buying good quality and good value feed.

 Three steps of the buying process